Large Paris march to support gay marriage plan

 The issue of assisted procreation has split the governing Socialist Party, with some leaders urging deputies not to write it into the draft law.

-It is divisive because allowing it could lead to pressure from gay men to legalise surrogate motherhood, which is illegal here and has little support in public opinion.
+It is divisive because allowing it could lead to pressure from gay men to legalize surrogate motherhood, which is illegal here and has little support in public opinion.

-Some French lesbians who desire children now travel to neighbouring Belgium or Spain for artificial insemination.
+Some French lesbians who desire children now travel to neighboring Belgium or Spain for artificial insemination.

 (Reporting By Tom Heneghan; Editing by Stephen Powell)